Coca-Cola: Slurp and Crunch Cinema Spots

-Coca-Cola with the help of Saatchi & Saatchi Denmark and M2Film have created a two-spot public service campaign that highlight the annoyance of noisy slurps and crunching of refreshments during public viewing at the cinema…
+Coca-Cola, with the help of Saatchi & Saatchi Denmark and M2Film, created a two-spot public service campaign that highlighted the annoyance of noisy slurps and crunching of refreshments during public viewing at the cinema.

 Coca-Cola Gangster